 You had a really long partnership with Neil Kernon and Eric Rutan.
 Does that mean you are going to continue working with Mark Lewis in the future?

 I believe so, yeah.
 I think we are all pretty happy and we want to try another album with Mark before we change producers again.
 At least one more I think.

 LYRICS – SOURCE OF INSPIRATION

-As far as the lyrics are concerned, I have understood that you watch news very much ?
+As far as the lyrics are concerned, I have understood that you watch the news quite much ?

 Yeah I think that happened in a pretty desolate area like somewhere there was not anybody around to help this guy.
 I think he was a homeless man.
 The guy who was attacked, it was two homeless guys or something like that.
 I don’t remember the exact details, but there is bad things happing everywhere.
 Florida certain has a large amount of strange crimes unfortunately, but there are of course crimes; weird crimes happening all over the world.

-Do these kind of things inspire you to write from the reality ?
+Do these kinds of things inspire you to write from reality ?